 - You may want to record suspicious activity.
-See also Obtain evidence related to another Apple Account. - When you change a sharing relationship, you may lose access to tools and information that could be important to you. - Apps developed by other companies (like YouTube or Instagram) have their own individual settings that Apple cannot control.
+See also Obtain evidence related to another Apple Account. - Changes you make to sharing or access may be noticed by others.
+Look for this icon throughout the guide for safety-related information you may want to consider before taking action: - When you change a sharing relationship, you may lose access to tools and information that could be important to you. - Apps developed by other companies (like YouTube or Instagram) have their own individual settings that Apple cannot control.
 See each individual app's directions to review, manage or check whether those apps send notifications when altered.
 See Third-party app settings for more information.